Scaling accessibility compliance at VA.gov through community and culture

 We worked closely with the VA.gov community to collect and respond to feedback, develop educational material in the open, and reduce the friction to get accessibility help.
 Over the course of 8 workshops, we had a 98% approval rating from a mix of designers, developers, and researchers.
 Through this work, we’ve received some incredibly helpful, encouraging feedback:

-Scaling trauma-informed design with disabled Veterans through inclusive communities
+Scaling trauma-informed design with disabled Veterans through welcoming communities

-We also founded an inclusive research and trauma-informed design practice at VA.gov to better enable our vision for co-designing with disabled Veterans.
+We also founded a thoughtfu lresearch and trauma-informed design practice at VA.gov to better enable our vision for co-designing with disabled Veterans.

 Measurable impacts

-Since establishing a new vision around Accessibility Beyond Compliance, we’ve seen a number of measurable impacts:
+Since establishing a new vision around accessibility compliance, we’ve seen a number of measurable impacts:

 - A twentyfold increase in the representation of disabled Veterans using assistive technology in our research: The VA’s Office of the CTO (OCTO) increased its database of participants who use assistive technology by more than twentyfold in 2022 in partnership with Veteran Service Organizations like the Blinded Veterans Association (BVA).
 Approximately 12% of OCTO’s research sessions involved assistive technology users.